-Most people ask at the beginning of the training what the difference is between RJ and RP and why I deliver the RP training 3 days over 3 months when the RJ day training is three consecutive days.
+Most people ask at the beginning of the training what the difference is between restorative justice and restorative practice and why I deliver the restorative practice training for three days over three months, when the restorative justice training takes place over three consecutive days.

-Restorative Justice is part of Restorative Practice and RJ is a set of practical skills used widely within the Criminal Justice System and schools to help heal harm in a whole range of ways.
-Training involves learning about rigorous risk assessments etc. and practising these new skills and needs to be carried out over three days.
-I’ve been an RJ facilitator for 10 years, working on every possible type of case, from neighbourhood to homicide, and witnessed first-hand the remarkable healing effects that a restorative intervention can have.
+Restorative justice is part of restorative practice, and restorative justice is a set of practical skills used widely within the Criminal Justice System and schools to help heal harm in a whole range of ways.
+Training involves learning about rigorous risk assessments and practising these new skills, which needs to be carried out over three days.
+I’ve been a restorative justice facilitator for ten years, working on every possible type of case, from neighbourhood to homicide, and witnessed first-hand the remarkable healing effects that a restorative intervention can have.

-RP however, is a way of being; it’s the principles that lie behind restorative.
-The course is delivered a day a month because it gives the teams an opportunity to try things out in between the sessions.
+Restorative practice however, is a way of being: it’s the principles that lie behind restorative.
+The course is delivered over one day a month because it gives the teams an opportunity to try things out in between the sessions.
 They are taught how to hold restorative interventions, how to hold restorative team meetings and how to express themselves in the most effective way.
 Fundamentally, it’s about relational work, how we are in relation to others, and it’s about making our workplaces nicer places to be.
-RP helps us all to use our voice as effectively as possible and in my feed-back forms the word that repeatedly appears is “it’s empowering.”
+Restorative practice helps us all to use our voice as effectively as possible and in my feedback forms the word that repeatedly appears is “empowering.”

-I use a whole host of techniques to bring together all the principles of restorative, using Transactional Analysis, Appreciative Inquiry, coaching skills as well as a range of restorative techniques.
+I use a whole host of techniques to bring together all the principles of restorative, using transactional analysis, appreciative inquiry, coaching skills, alongside a range of restorative techniques.

 The principles of restorative practice are: